treeframework/object.pack/README.md

 # Pack

-The Pack object simply causes any number of elements pack up horizontally to automatically fill an equal, fluid width of their parent.
+The `pack` object simply causes any number of elements pack up horizontally to automatically fill an equal, fluid width of their parent.

 ## Dependencies

-The Pack object depends on two other module:
+The `pack` object depends on two other modules:

 * [settings.defaults](https://github.com/treeframework/settings.defaults)
 * [tools.functions](https://github.com/treeframework/tools.functions)

-If you install the Pack object using Bower, you will get these dependencies at the same time.
-If not using Bower, please be sure to install and `@import` these dependencies in the relevant way.
+If you install the `pack` object using Bower or npm, you will get these dependencies at the same time.
+If not using Bower or npm, please be sure to install and `@import` these dependencies in the relevant way.

 ## Installation

-The recommended way to install is Bower, but you can install Pack module via npm, Git Submodule, or copy and paste.
+You can install `pack` module via Bower, npm, or copy and paste.

 ### Install using Bower: